Nicholas Burrowes: Who Chose this Environment for Your Brand?

 Think your brand is immune?
 I've seen a number of our own advertising partners in this space.
 Not just having a dabble, but multi-ad campaigns on Meta that will surely have chunky spend behind them.

-That's what prompted me to write this.
-Not theory, not competitive posturing.
+What prompted me to write this wasn’t posturing or to throw rocks.
 Just genuine surprise at how many brands I recognise and respect are running campaigns in environments they'd never consciously choose if someone showed them the setting first.
 Or perhaps they've chosen not to care.
 There's a meaningful difference.
 One is a lack of visibility.
 The other is a conscious trade-off.

-The brand you've spent years building is moonlighting in places it was never designed to be, amongst some shifty characters.
-Sometimes the brands or people you partner with are there too, whether they know it or not.
+The brand you've built is moonlighting in places it was never designed to be, amongst some shifty characters.
+And sometimes the brands or people you partner with are there too, whether they know it or not.

 Above: Who gave this the green light for your business?
 Grannie Lotta seems to approve.